szczyglis-dev/py-gpt/docs/source/plugins.rst

     $ sudo snap connect pygpt:docker docker:docker-daemon

 **Code interpreter:** PyGPT includes the ``Python/OS`` tool for real-time Python and IPython execution.
 Click the ``<>`` icon to open the Python/OS window.
+Alternatively, enable split-screen mode and open ``Python/OS`` in the second view column, or add it as a tool to a tab.
 Code input/output is mirrored to this window when ``Connect to the Python/OS window`` is enabled (default: enabled).
 The window keeps up to 30 input/output blocks by default; set ``Max interpreter window entries`` to ``0`` for no limit.
 Additionally, you can request the model to retrieve contents from the interpreter window output.

 .. image:: images/v2_python.png
    :width: 600